-Please take a moment to understand that if you play a sport or engage in activities that involves multiple hits to the head, you could be at risk for CTE (Chronic Traumatic Encephalopathy).
+Please take a moment to understand that if you play a sport or engage in activities that involve multiple hits to the head, you could be at risk for permanent brain changes that alter your mental wellness or ability to learn or CTE (Chronic traumatic encephalopathy).

 Sports are great activities and exercise is an important part of a healthy lifestyle, but we want you to always remember to keep your brain safe.
 If you are thinking about playing football or any other contact sport involving “hits” to the head and body we hope to convince you to find a safer sport until the medical community or sports community can find answers to this problem.